mrsuh/php-generics/README.md

 }
 ```

+:blue_book: You can read more about `monomorphization` [here](https://dev.to/mrsuh/generics-implementation-approaches-3bf0#Monomorphization).

 ## Type erasure

-A new class is generated for each generic argument combination.
+A new class is generated without generics arguments.
 ![](./doc/type-erasure.png)

 ### Command